rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/javascript-sdk-enhancements.md

 ---
 description: >-
-  Detailed technical description of the new enhancements made to the RudderStack JavaScript SDK
+  Detailed technical description of the new enhancements made to the RudderStack JavaScript SDK.
 ---

 # JavaScript SDK Enhancements